operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 example-kong-kong-86777c7d7b-pq2sk   2/2     Running   0          36m
 ```

-Check all the kubernetes resources:
+- Check all the Kubernetes resources.

 ```execute
 kubectl get all
 ```

-You will see similar to this output:
+You will see an output like below.

 ```
 NAME                                     READY   STATUS    RESTARTS   AGE